Yashraj-10/Compilers-Laboratory/README.md

 # Compiler Laboratory

+Starting with the quote

+>If you don't understand compilers, you can still write programs - you can even be a competent programmer - but you can't be a master.
+> -Hal Abelson, MIT

 This is the repository for the `CS39003 - Compiler Laboratory` under the Department of Computer Science and Engineering for the Autumn Semester 2022-2023.

 This repository contains six assignments, two standalone assignments and four assignments in the form of a project.

+All the code in this repository is written by [me](http://github.com/Yashraj-10/) or my [partner](http://github.com/vikasb9749/) for the assignments.

+The steps for running each individual assignment are in the respective folders.

 ### [Assignment 1: Annotating Assembly Code](/Assignment-1/)